Reach Out and Read prepares America's youngest children to

 incorporate Reach Out and Read's evidence-based, three-part model

 into regular pediatric checkups:

-- Starting in infancy, trained doctors and nurses speak with
+- Trained doctors and nurses speak with parents about the

 - At each regular checkup from 6 months through 5 years of age,